Alberto Mantovani: Research activities

 Following the deepening of the studies by Robert Evans and Peter Alexander on the role of macrophages in tumour formation, Mantovani discovered that macrophages, rather than helping to shrink the tumor, help it to grow and progress.
-He gave the acronym for such tumor-associated macrophages as TAM.
+He gave the acronym for such tumour-associated macrophages as TAM.
 His work in 2013 showed that targeting TAM is useful for cancer treatment.
 In 1983, his research team has discovered a protein, known as monocyte chemotactic protein - 1 / CCL2, which is part of the large superfamily of chemokines, which belong to the family of cytokines.
 His works help to establish the concept of "decoy receptors".
 From the study of the regulation of the cytokines, Mantovani was able to identify the operating principle of the decoy receptor for interleukin - 1.
 In 1993, his team showed interleukin-1 type II receptor acts as a decoy in the activity of interleukin 1.
 His team identified the first member of the long pentraxins, named PTX3 in 1997.
 The discovery was published in a series of papers.
 His team demonstrated in 2005 that the chemokine receptor D6 acts as a decoy and scavenger receptor for inflammatory chemokines.
 In 2015 his research, published in the journal Cell, showed that PTX3 gene is capable of curbing cancer by controlling inflammation.